Hussein, King of Hejaz: Pan-Arabism and relationship with the Ottomans

 The flag of the Arab Revolt was the flag of Hussein bin Ali.
 The flag consists of three horizontal stripes (black, white, and green) and a red triangle on the hoist side.
 Each color has a symbolic meaning : black represents the Abbasid dynasty or the Rashidun caliphs, white represents the Umayyad dynasty, and green represents Islam (or possibly, but it's not certain, the Fatimid dynasty).
 The red triangle represents the Hashemite dynasty, to which Hussein bin Ali belonged.
 The flag became a symbol of Arab nationalism and unity and is still used today in various forms in the flags of Egypt, Jordan, Iraq, Kuwait, Sudan, Syria, the United Arab Emirates, Yemen, Palestine, Somaliland, the Sahrawi Arab Democratic Republic, and Libya.

 Although there is no formal evidence suggesting that Hussein bin Ali was inclined towards Arab nationalism before 1916, the rise of Turkish nationalism strongly displeased the Hashemites and Bedouins.
 Additionally, the increasing centralization of the Ottoman Empire, the progressive prohibition of Arabic in teaching, Turkification policies, and the settlement of Turkish colonists in Arab areas worried and frightened Arabs throughout the empire.
+In the Hijaz, concern over Ottoman centralization was connected to longstanding autonomy of the Sharifiate and its religious basis rather than to emerging ethnic nationalism.
+His private deliberations with his sons help showcase how the question of whether to revolt or not was framed in terms military realties, Ottoman pressure, and local autonomy.

 In 1908, the Hejaz Railway was completed, allowing the Turks to strengthen their control over the Hejaz and provide a rapid response capability to reinforce their garrisons in Mecca and Medina.
+Efforts to Integrate the region were resisted locally because they threatened long standing administrative usage rather than ethnic identity.
 It was built under constant threat of Arab raids, such as those from the Harb tribe, which demonstrated their hostility towards the project.
 Furthermore, in April 1915, the Ottoman government began a policy of extermination of the minorities in the Ottoman Empire through various genocides.
+Local opposition to the railway stemmed from fears that direct military communication would diminish Sharifian authority and allow central rule over tribal regions.
 This frightened the Arabs, who were the largest minority in the Empire, and was openly criticized by Hussein bin Ali.